 A: I would say being in the International Baccalaureate program, just being surrounded by that specific group of people has helped me learn how to interact with diverse groups, which I think is one of my greatest strengths.
 Being able to connect with people who don't think like me and look like me, and understanding their perspective and what we bring to an overall global perspective.

 Q: Do you have any advice to give to incoming freshmen?

-Q: What are you doing to keep yourself engaged during the quarantine?
+Q: How are you feeling during the quarantine?
+What are you doing to keep yourself engaged?

 Q: How do you feel about your senior year being cut short?

 A: It's super disappointing.
 It’s one of those things where you worked so hard for the past three and a half years and this is the part where you celebrate, so for me it’s really heart wrenching because there's so many things that I won't be able to do for the last time.
 The most disappointing part of it all is missing those regular days that you normally hate, like the mundane days being in class.
 You don't realize how much you’ll miss it until it's gone.

 Q: If you could change one thing about your school, what would it be?